aenawi/translate-srt/README.md

 # Subtitle Translation to Arabic

 This project is a Python-based tool designed to seamlessly translate `.srt` subtitle files from any language into Arabic, making it easier for Arabic-speaking audiences to enjoy content from around the world.
-Utilizing an open-source translation library, the tool provides an efficient solution for translating entire subtitle files while ensuring proper Arabic formatting, including right-to-left (RTL) text alignment.
+The tool offers two translation methods:
+1. Using Google Translate API (via deep-translator library)
+2. Using Meta's Seamless M4T v2 Large Language Model for higher quality translations

-Whether you’re a content creator, language enthusiast, or just need a quick way to translate subtitles, this tool offers a straightforward, flexible approach with real-time progress tracking and options to save translations to custom output paths.
+Whether you're a content creator, language enthusiast, or just need a quick way to translate subtitles, this tool offers a straightforward, flexible approach with real-time progress tracking and options to save translations to custom output paths.
 With this tool, you can produce professional-quality Arabic subtitles compatible with popular media players and subtitle editors.

 ---

 ## Requirements

+### Basic Version (Google Translate)
 - Python 3.6 to 3.12 (This project does not support Python 3.13 or higher due to dependencies)
 - Required libraries (listed in `requirements.txt`):
   - `pysrt` for handling `.srt` files